microsoft/fluentui/packages/react-examples/src/react/PeoplePicker/docs/PeoplePickerBestPractices.md

 ```

 #### Truncation
-By default, the PeoplePicker truncates suggestion item text instead of wrapping to a new line.
-This is done without displaying a tooltip to avoid having nested popups.
-If truncation is not desired, the PeoplePicker item styles can be modified to wrap text, as demonstrated in the List example.
+By default, the PeoplePicker truncates item text in the dropdown instead of wrapping to a new line.
+To avoid losing meaningful information, keeping option text short is recommended, especially since localizing to different languages may increase the character count.
+Tooltips are not shown for truncated text within the dropdown to avoid nested popups and the usability and accessibility issues they cause.

+Wrapping to two lines is often better than truncating, and the List People Picker example demonstrates how to override truncation styles to support wrapping.
+The default style will continue to truncate to support existing implementations.